-This annotation is currently used in the migration path tool to generate a CSV file of the differences between two version of SPHN RDF schema.
+This annotation is currently used in the migration path tool to generate a CSV file of the differences between two versions of SPHN RDF Schema.

 After the release of each new version of the SPHN Dataset the corresponding SPHN RDF Schema is reviewed by the SPHN Data Coordination Center (DCC) in close collaboration with the IT experts of the Swiss University Hospitals and revised as necessary.

 The SPHN RDF Schema is available at https://git.dcc.sib.swiss/sphn-semantic-framework/sphn-ontology/ and can be visualized at https://biomedit.ch/rdf/sphn-ontology/sphn.